tieututinhoc/piracy/README.md

 Somewhat.
 I do not know everything about digital piracy and can be a little resistive while adding new links.

-> Why can I only search for headers on the website?
+> Why can't I do a full text search on the website?

 A full-text search function is planned.
 The website uses vuepress for easy maintainance and deployment.
 Vuepress currently only supports header search and algolia pluggin.
 I don't know how to integrate algolia in the current workflow.
 Any help regarding this will be much appreciated.
-Untill then you will have to search via GitHub's repository search.
+Untill then you will have to search via GitHub or GitLab repository search.

 ## Contribute